aqsformer/AQSFormer/README.md

 ### Hi there 👋

 The code has been uploaded to the anonymous link (https://github.com/aqsformer/AQSFormer) and will be open-sourced upon acceptance.
-Please check the release.
+Please check the releases.